All Episodes

 Oh, Mike, that's very thoughtful of you.

-And I thought when I got here it would be like the Mary Tyler Moore show, and maybe I could work up and get my get myself a job on WJM TV.
+And I thought when I got here, it would be like the Mary Tyler Moore Show.

-Uh uh is that is it being fearful to point that out Mike?
+Is it being fearful to point that out, Mike?

-Well if I think about fifty million people on food stamps as you know people that are taking from me uh then yeah I'm gonna be upset about it.
+Well, if I think about 50 million people on food stamps as people that are taking from me, then yeah, I'm going to be upset about it.

-No no no no there are fifty million people Mike whose lives who are not fulfilling their potential who are not fulfilling uh the who who are not going to be enjoying the pursuit of happiness because the biggest crime of government welfare is not that it's a waste of money that it but that it's a waste of lives.
+There are 50 million people, Mike, whose lives who are not fulfilling their potential, who are not fulfilling the, who are not going to be enjoying the pursuit of happiness because the biggest crime of government welfare is not that it's a waste of money, but that it's a waste of lives.

 I am certainly a man of faith.